amandahtay/amandahtay/README.md

 # Hi, I'm Amanda 👋

 I build quantitative models and data systems for financial markets.
-Founder of crediqs — building institutional credit risk infrastructure.
+Founder of crediqs — building Financial Risk Intelligence Platform .

 Most of my work is hands-on: data pipelines, transformation workflows, and analytics infrastructure designed for scalability, reproducibility, and performance.